diku-dk/futhark/docs/language-reference.rst

       : | "local" `dec`
       : | "#[" attr "]" dec

+Any names defined by a declaration inside a module are by default visible to users of that module (see :ref:`module-system`).

+The ``open`` declaration brings names defined in another module into scope.
+These names will also be visible to users of the module.

+The ``import`` declaration is a shorthand for ``open``ing another file as a module; see :ref:`other-files`.

-The ``open`` declaration brings names defined in another module into scope (see also `Module System`_).
-For the meaning of ``import``, see `Referring to Other Files`_.
-If a declaration is prefixed with ``local``, whatever names it defines will *not* be visible outside the current module.
+If a declaration is prefixed with ``local``, whatever names are defines will *not* be visible outside the current module.
 In particular ``local open`` is used to bring names from another module into scope, without making those names available to users of the module being defined.
 In most cases, using module type ascription is a better idea.

 Declaring Functions and Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~